 Associate Professor of Surgery and Oncology | Johns Hopkins University

-Professor Parry Guilford is a principal Investigator in the Cancer Genetics Laboratory, University of Otago, Dunedin, New Zealand, and the Chief Scientific Officer and co-founder of Pacific Edge Biotechnology Ltd. He completed his MSc at Otago in 1983, and his PhD at Cambridge University in 1989.
-During postdoctoral studies at the Paasteur Institute in Paris, he led a team that localised the first genes for non-syndromic recessive deafness.
-His current research interests include the genetics of inherited cancers, in particular stomach cancer, and the application of genetics to the diagnosis and management of cancer.
-He has worked for the last 10 years with the Maori tribe Ngai te Rangi researching the causes and treatment of inherited stomach cancer.
+Professor Parry Guilford is a Principal Investigator in the Cancer Genetics Laboratory, University of Otago, Dunedin, New Zealand, and the Chief Scientific Officer and co-founder of Pacific Edge Biotechnology Ltd. He completed his MSc at Otago in 1983, and his Ph.D. at Cambridge University in 1989.
+During postdoctoral studies at the Pasteur Institute in Paris, he led a team that localized the first genes for non-syndromic recessive deafness.
+His current research interests include the genetics of inherited cancers, in particular, stomach cancer, and the application of genetics to the diagnosis and management of cancer.
+He has worked for the last ten years with the Maori tribe Ngai te Rangi researching the causes and treatment of inherited stomach cancer.

 David G. Huntsman, M.D., FRCPC, FCCMG

 Professor, Department of Pathology and Lab Medicine, UBC